yethihahtwe/aws-exam-oriented-notes/clf-c02/clf-c02-notes.md

 "DynamoDB tables" is incorrect.
 DynamoDB tables are data written to storage and fall under data at rest.

-Question 32  Cloud Concepts Correct
+### Question 32  Cloud Concepts

 Which key cloud computing characteristic enables someone to create an account with AWS and get up and running quickly after providing a credit card number?

 Broad network access
-Incorrect

 Resource pooling
-Incorrect

 Multitenancy
-Incorrect

 On-demand self-service
-Correct

-Explanation
+#### Explanation

 "On-demand self-service" is correct.
 On-demand self-service allows a user to create an account, provide a credit card number, and immediately begin provisioning services within an AWS.
 The user does not need to go through a contract process with AWS or engage with any AWS personnel to get started.